zyjj-cc/anichart.js/readme.md

 ## TJDXT

-This project is open source, free and free.
+This project is open source and free.

 This is a Web, Node and other environments, using TypeScript or JavaScript programming animation library.
 It can be used in data visualization, video animation display, opening and ending and other fields.